2019 Booking Terms and Conditions

-7.6 The Security Deposit payable under Option 1 and Option 2 can be paid in cash, or credit card.
+7.6 The Security Deposit payable under Option 1 and Option 2 can be paid by credit card.

 7.8 On return of the boat to the base following the charter period and following inspection of the boat by our base staff, in the event that we are satisfied that there is no apparent damage to the boat on its return from you, our base staff shall, where applicable, refund the relevant Security Deposit paid by you to you as soon as reasonably possible.
 Please note that the Collision Damage Waiver monies pre-paid under Option 1 are a non-refundable sum to reduce your Security Deposit and in no circumstances whatsoever is such monies refundable.